-I’ve been experimenting with the combination of chocolate and licorice for some time since I tasted Lakrids at a foodie show about 18 months ago.
-I also wanted to use a soft licorice and eventually settled on using Henry Goodes.
+I’ve been experimenting with the combination of chocolate and liquorice (or if you prefer the American spelling licorice) for some time since I tasted Lakrids at a foodie show about 18 months ago.
+I also wanted to use a soft liquorice and eventually settled on using Henry Goodes.

 Ideally, you need to make the ganache for the truffles and then leave it overnight to set and be cold enough to roll into balls the following day.

 Some ganache recipes use butter as well which does help the ganache set firmer, but if you want a melt in the mouth kind of truffle you need to leave the butter out.

 20 Paper foils to put the truffles in

 - Break the chocolate into small pieces and place in a bowl over hot but not boiling water and stir until melted then remove from the heat.

 - In a heavy stainless steel saucepan, bring the cream to a simmer then remove from the heat.

 - You need the chocolate to be just above 35C to create a good ganache, so warm a little more to achieve the correct temperature.

 - Use a rubber spatula to stir in 1/4 of the hot cream until it is fully worked in.